kingster307/javascriptProjects/README.md

 # Javascript Projects
-Collection of little games, and apps made with javascript
+Collection of little games, and apps made with javascript.
+See comments in code for further information.